 The medical undergraduate has to deal with a great more information per unit of time than is usually the case in university undergraduate programmes in arts or science.
-Therefore, the Admissions Committee will consider not only the academic grades of applicants but the type and degree of difficulty of university courses completed.
+Therefore, the Admissions Committee will consider not only the academic grades of applicants but the type and degree of difficulty or university classes completed.